ruthie/listening-app/README.md

 ## Configuration

-Configuration is stored in environment variables.
 Default development and production configurations are in .env.development and .env.production.

 REACT_APP_NUM_QUESTIONS_IN_QUIZ -- number of questions in each quiz.
 I usually develop with two questions, but have more in production.